Computational Genetics Certificate

-The Department of Genetics offers a Certificate in Computational Genetics (CCG).
+The Department of Genetics offers a Certificate in Computational Genetics (CCG) for Genetics majors.
 The volume of data being generated in Genetics and related life science fields has been expanding tremendously in recent years, and career opportunities for geneticists with computational and quantitative expertise are simultaneously growing.
 This certificate program is intended for students who are either interested in applying to graduate-level programs, or planning careers, in Computational Genetics/Biology, Statistical Genetics, Bioinformatics, or other programs in quantitative biomedical related research.
 The goal of the CCG is to provide students with guidance, coursework, and relevant data design and analysis experience to prepare them for graduate studies in the field or entry-level informatics jobs.
 This program is only open to declared Genetics Majors.
 The Certificate will be awarded only in conjunction with the awarding of a baccalaureate degree in Genetics.
 At the end of the program students will:

 - Have gained competence in genetic data analysis using basic computer programming and statistical analysis.